Note: most of these are free, although you may need to register using an email address and some may not be tablet friendly.

 Discrete daily phonics teaching continues into Y3 for pupils that do not meet the required standard by the end of KS1.
 Continued understanding of spelling rules and patterns are explored through weekly spelling work which encourages pupils to find links between families of words and to explore their common meanings.
 Spelling conventions and widening vocabulary are reinforced during daily shared & guided reading and writing.

-Pupils in KS2 continue to take part in guided reading sessions with whole class guided reading being introduced in upper KS2.
+Pupils in KS2 continue to take part in daily guided and paired reading as part of Success for All.
 This enables pupils to explore new vocabulary, authorial intent and to develop their comprehension skills as modelled by the teacher.